lucidrains/DALLE2-pytorch/README.md

 - [x] make sure it works end to end to produce an output tensor, taking a single gradient step
 - [x] augment unet so that it can also be conditioned on text encodings (although in paper they hinted this didn't make much a difference)
 - [x] figure out all the current bag of tricks needed to make DDPMs great (starting with the blur trick mentioned in paper)
-- [ ] build the cascading ddpm by having Decoder class manage multiple unets at different resolutions
+- [x] build the cascading ddpm by having Decoder class manage multiple unets at different resolutions
+- [ ] use an image resolution cutoff and do cross attention conditioning only if resources allow, and MLP + sum conditioning on rest
+- [ ] make unet more configurable
 - [ ] train on a toy task, offer in colab
 - [ ] add attention to unet - apply some personal tricks with efficient attention - use the sparse attention mechanism from https://github.com/lucidrains/vit-pytorch#maxvit
 - [ ] build out latent diffusion architecture in separate file, as it is not faithful to dalle-2 (but offer it as as setting)